dbos-inc/dbos-docs/docs/typescript/reference/contexts.md

 invoke<T>(target: T, workflowUUID?: string): InvokeFuncs<T>
 ```

-Invoke a transaction or communicator on the `target` class or configured instance.
+Invoke a transaction or step on the `target` class or configured instance.
 To invoke workflows, use [`invokeWorkflow`](#handlerctxtinvokeworkflow) or [`startWorkflow`](#handlerctxtstartworkflow) instead.
 The syntax for invoking function `fn` in class `Cls` with argument `arg` is: